jonycheung/deadsimple-less-watch-compiler/README.md

 ```

 ## Extras:
+* By default, "minified" is turned on to always compress/minify output.
+You can set the minification to false by adding `"minified":false` in the config file.
 * By default, this script only compiles files with `.less` extension.
 More file extensions can be added by modifying the `allowedExtensions` array in `config.json`.
 * Files that start with underscores `_style.css` or period `.style.css` are ignored.
 This behavior can be changed in the `filterFiles()` function.
 * Github location: https://github.com/jonycheung/deadsimple-less-watch-compiler